actuino/PiBuzz/README.md

 Unleash your creativity!
 Several agents can be used with this simple hardware.
-We will soon release the first one, and more complex one will follow.
+We will soon release the first one, and more complex agents will follow.

 Tell us what you need!